jfdev001/tsunami-propagation/README.md

 For figures 2 and 3, the below equations are relevant:

-Wave displacement With time derivative (i.e., equation (8)) in the integrand
+Wave displacement with time derivative in the integrand.
+This is equation (8),

 $$
 \eta(r, t) = \int_{0}^{\infty} 2 \exp(-\rho^2) G_t(\rho, r, t)\ d\rho